Ugo4King/multinational-retail-data-centralisation/.ipynb_checkpoints/README-checkpoint.md

    ```bash
    python main.py
    ```
    This script demonstrates how to use the defined classes and methods to extract, clean, and load data.
 You can modify this script to specify which data sources you want to work with and where to store the cleaned data.

+3. Connect to PostgreSQL and perform the SQL script to complet the data cleaning and provide solutions to the business reqirements.

 ## Contributing <a name="contributing"></a>

 Contributions to this project are welcome.
 If you find issues or have suggestions for improvements, please open a GitHub issue and provide details.
 You can also submit pull requests to contribute code enhancements.